YetAnotherGerrit/Ronja.js/README.md

 - Dynamicly created text channels
   - Channels for specific games are created when a specific amount of users on the server are owning the same game.
-  - TODO: Automatic archiving of channels that are no longer in use or from games that are not played anymore.
+  - Automatic archiving of channels that are no longer in use or from games that are not played anymore.
 - /zocken command to find people to game with by assisting on what common games they have.